thailekha/projects/README.md

 # projects
-assignment3 : Bank project on Programming
+Bank project on Programming,
-static web  : HTML website with CSS spacebook   : web application
+HTML website with CSS, and
+web application